 This major has approved GE modification(s).
 See below for information on how to apply these modification(s).

-- CMGT 330 fulfills Upper-Division Scientific Inquiry and Quantitative Reasoning (UD-B).
+CMGT 330 fulfills Upper-Division Physical and Biological Sciences (UD-5).

 Diversity Course Requirements: 6 units